Quick Testosterone & Hair Loss Summary

 Some testosterone boosters include DHT blockers to help your body prevent the conversion of testosterone to DHT, including B-Sitosterol, Saw Palmetto Extract, Astaxanthin and Pygeum Africanum.
 Bee pollen extract is also used in this capacity because of its rich L-Cysteine content.
 8% of hair is composed of L-Cysteine.
 Cucurbita Pepo inhibits the conversion of testosterone into DHT.
 Saw palmetto berries include a volatile oil high in phytosterols which also controls the conversion of testosterone to DHT.
 In some supplements a proprietary or tradmark name may be used when detailing ingredients, thus look for the term "DHT Blockers."

 If you are genetically pre-disposed to male pattern baldness, anything you do to increase your testosterone level (including weight training), may slightly quicken, over a period of years, some hair loss.
 What appears to be the ultimate cause of hair loss for most people is an auto immune response where the body attacks the hair follicle causing an inflammatory response, similar in the manner in which the body may reject an implanted organ after surgery.
-Whilst DHT is important in the cause of hair loss, it is not the final cause and a new race has been started to address the inflammatory response which ultimately causes you hair to fall out.
+Whilst DHT is important in the cause of hair loss, it is not the final cause and a new race has been started to address the inflammatory response which ultimately causes your hair to fall out.
 You have to attack hair loss from both the DHT and inflammatory response.
 Increased testosterone may accelerate the process if you are genetically susceptible to it.
 However, this will not make your hair fall out if you are not destined to lose your hair in the first place.
 If you are concerned with hair loss, choose a testosterone booster supplement which includes the DHT Blockers B-Sitosterol, Saw Palmetto Extract, Pygeum Africanum, Astaxanthin, Bee Pollen Extract and Cucurbita Pepo.
-This way, you can boost your testosterone and know your also addressing any concerns you may have.
+This way, you can boost your testosterone and know you're also addressing any concerns you may have.